Can I stop my child support payments?

 If you don't qualify to have your payments stopped, we may still be able to reduce your payments.

 How do I qualify to have my payments reduced?

 If your income for the current year ending 31 March is less than the income we used to work out your child support payments, you may be able to reduce your payments.
 Your income needs to be at least 15% less to qualify.

 For example, if we originally used an income of $30,000 per year to work out your payments, and the income you expect to get for the whole year has fallen by at least $4,500 (15%), we can reduce your payments.

 How do I apply to reduce my payments?

 To apply to reduce your payments, you need to:

-- an Estimation of income for child support online (go to "Get it done online"), or
+- an Estimation of income for child support online, or

-- an Estimate of income for child support assessment (IR104) form - go to "Forms and guides", or
+- an Estimate of income for child support assessment (IR104) form for the relevant year, or

 - write us a letter